anno4j/anno4j/README.md

 For the next version of anno4j it is planned to integrate more of these tests.
 For examples and a detailed documentation visit: [http://marmotta.apache.org/ldpath/language.html](http://marmotta.apache.org/ldpath/language.html).

+**Reverse Property Selections**

+This is the reverse/inverse operation of the normal Property Selection.

+Select all nodes connected to the current node via an incoming link, aka. go the specified link “backwards”:

+    ^<URI>

+**Recursive Selections**

+Recurseive selection will apply an selectore recursively.

+	(<SELECTOR>)*  //  zero-and-more
+	(<SELECTOR>)+  //  one-and-more

 ## Contributors